artfhc/project-discord-knowledge-graph/src/discord_data/extraction/README.md

 ```
 1. Go to "Quality Analysis"
 2. Check "High Disagreements" tab
+3. Use dropdown to show more cases (5, 10, 25, 50, or all)
-3. Review full message content and all extracted triples
+4. Review full message content and all extracted triples
-4. Compare side-by-side to understand method differences
+5. Compare side-by-side to understand method differences
-5. Use other tabs for low confidence and method-only cases
+6. Use other tabs for low confidence and method-only cases
 ```

 ### 4. **Confidence Analysis**